Gilbert Peralta is Socorro County's elected probate judge. He is serving his first term.

-After a probate has been filed, it needs to be kept open until all creditors receive notice, claims are resolved, taxes are paid, and estate assets are distributed.
-Once the probate is closed, the personal representative no long has authority to act on behalf of the estate.
+After probate has been filed, it needs to be kept open until all creditors receive notice, claims are resolved, taxes are paid, and estate assets are distributed.
+Once the probate is closed, the personal representative no longer has the authority to act on behalf of the estate.

 Opening a Probate Case

 The Application and Acceptance must be signed in the presence of a notary public prior to submission to the court.

 The Applicant is swearing that the statements made in these documents are complete, accurate, and truthful to the best of his/her knowledge.

 Submit an original death certificate and the Application, Order, Acceptance and Letters Testamentary/Letters of Administration.